 - XYZ Development Project: In 2018, 4 dilapidated buildings were rehabilitated, creating 120 units of housing for very low-income families and four 1,800 square foot commercial spaces.
 This project represented the first phase of a broader revitalization program is Sulfur Springs, Texas. - The Wrigleyville Project: This project was completed in 2019 and rehabilitated six brick-front properties to create 28 apartments for low income and homeless residents.
-Special funds were provided to the project management for the development and administration of social services and referral programs. - FHLB HELP Project: FHLB built 60 units of affordable housing in Paris, Texas. - The Rental Project provided 14 apartments for very low-income residents, along with a residential treatment facility for 4 developmentally disabled adults. - Nelson Revitalization Project: Involved 44 units in 6 separate buildings, through the Neighborhood Redevelopment Program (NRP).
+Special funds were provided to the project management for the development and administration of social services and referral programs. - FHLB HELP Project: ABCD built and sold 60 units of affordable housing in Paris, Texas in 2020. - The Rental Project: Provided 14 apartments for very low-income residents, along with a residential treatment facility for 4 developmentally disabled adults in 2022. - Nelson Revitalization Project: Involved 44 units in 6 separate buildings, through the Neighborhood Redevelopment Program (NRP).
 Four of the six buildings required gut rehabilitation.
 Out of the 44 units, 38 units involved the relocation of tenants.
-This \$5.6 million project was funded through the use of Low Income Housing Tax Credits. - Joe Pool Lake Project: Involved the acquisition of 62 units of Affordable Housing from the FHA, located in the Pilsen portion of Glendale.
+The \$5.6 million project was funded using Low-Income Housing Tax Credits. - Joe Pool Lake Project: Involved the acquisition of 62 units of Affordable Housing from the Housing Authority, located in the Pilsen portion of Glendale.
 This project consists of 31 two-family town houses, located in three, noncontiguous but close, discrete sites.
-This project was \$6.7 million (construction and related cost).
+This project was \$6.7 million (construction and related cost). - The XYZ Project rehabilitated a 25-unit veteran's facility in 2022 with VASH funding in Dallas, Texas.

-Commitment Letters
+Tab 4 Commitment Letters